SDK Reference

 Error Handling

-The SDK returns success/failure status instead of throwing errors:
+The SDK returns success/failure status for delivery errors instead of throwing:

 tsx